-The capital assets are being depreciated over their estimated useful lives using straight line methods of depreciation for book purposes.
+The capital assets have been capitalized and are being depreciated over their estimated useful lives using straight line methods of depreciation for book purposes.
 As of October 18, 2007, the Company acquired the majority of its capital assets at the lower market cost from the LLC.